Botox - The Complete Guide

 If it is not, you must bring this to your aesthetic practitioner’s attention, who will take even greater care in performing the treatment and advise on how to reduce the risk of bruising or help it resolve sooner.

 If you’re planning to have Botox ahead of an important event or a celebration such as a wedding then timing your treatment is very important.
 As a general rule, it takes 2-3 weeks for the effects of Botox to become fully apparent.
-After this period, a top-up may be needed to optimise or fine-tune the outcome and this needs an additional 2-3 weeks for the final outcome to appear.
+After this period, you might need a top-up to optimise or fine-tune the outcome.
+This needs an additional 2-3 weeks for the final outcome to appear.

 If there is a problem with Botox, it is crucial that there is ample time to correct it.
 Whilst the vast majority of people love the effect of Botox anti-wrinkle injections, some people may not or they may prefer to have less or more movement.
 As such we recommend that if you can, you should have Botox at least once before you have the treatment for a special day as this will determine whether you like the outcome and how much smoothing vs facial movement you are happiest with.
 Then ahead of the wedding or special occasion, you should try to have the treatment 4-6 weeks before.